-Dr. Jane Pouzou is a quantitative health risk analysis consultant at EpiX Analytics.
+Dr. Jane Pouzou is a Senior Consultant at EpiX Analytics.
 Jane specializes in the probabilistic assessment of environmental and occupational exposures to chemical and microbial agents and their potential impacts on human health.
 Jane enjoys working directly with decision-makers and stakeholders to understand trade-offs, decision criteria, and preferences around risk.

 Jane joined EpiX Analytics after completion of her doctoral degree in 2016 at the University of Washington School of Public Health’s Department of Environmental and Occupational Health Sciences.
 Her dissertation work was a comparative risk assessment of occupational exposures to pesticides used in the tree fruit industry in Washington state.
 She combined probabilistic simulations of human exposure and risk with decision analysis methodology for the prediction of pesticide selection and the resulting health-health tradeoffs.